samirzjadhav/100-days-of-code/log.md

 ### Day 4: April 30 2022, saturday

 **Today's Progress**: Today I completed about me section of the portfolio website I'm working on.
+I spent a lot of times adjusting the layout to get the desired result but kind of happy with how it turned out.

 **Thoughts**: Tommarow I will be working on gallery section.